electro-framework/framework/README.md

 </div>
 ```

-If the following view model is defined:
+For rendering the template, we'll need a view model.
+For example:

 ```PHP
 [